industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 - [I can't build the system using the latest node version 12 (2019 05)](#i-cant-build-the-system-using-the-latest-node-version-12-2019-05)
 - [What Java Version is currently supported?](#what-java-version-is-currently-supported)

-## When switching my system Java version, the gradlew build command still uses its own Java-Version
+## When switching my system java version, gradlew still uses another Java version

-The first gradlew is used and installed it will check which Java-Version is available on the system and install its own version of Java of the same version.
-If people switch the system's Java Version, then gradlew requires the option:
+The gradlew script has some discovery algorithms to identify the Java version it uses.
+The Java version used by gradlew can be configured in one of the following ways:

+- Set the JAVA_HOME environment variable to the path of the JDK to be used
+- Temporarily override JAVA_HOME for the current shell: `JAVA_HOME=/path_to_jdk_directory; ./gradlew ...` (Linux bash example, slightly different for Mac OS)
-- `./gradlew clean install --parallel -Dorg.gradle.java.home=/path_to_jdk_directory`
+- Use gradle's `org.gradle.java.home` parameter: `./gradlew ... -Dorg.gradle.java.home=/path_to_jdk_directory`

-- Additional discussion can be found in threads like this: https://stackoverflow.com/questions/18487406/how-do-i-tell-gradle-to-use-specific-jdk-version
+Discussions regarding this topic can be found in threads like this: https://stackoverflow.com/questions/18487406/how-do-i-tell-gradle-to-use-specific-jdk-version

-## I can't build the system using the latest node version 12 (2019 05)
+## I can't build the system using node version 12 (2019 05)

-Building the Trusted Connector using node 12 may result in errors in the build of the webconsole.
-If you see error similar to the following, we recommend using node 11 instead of 12.
+Building the Trusted Connector using node 12 may result in errors during the build of the webconsole module.
+If you see errors similar to the following, we recommend switching to a more recent version of the Trusted Connector or downgrading to node 11:

 ```coffee
 ...